Skip to footer content

 Advanced header and footer options include adding images, different headers for odd/even pages, and dynamic content based on section.
 You can also implement table of contents generation for long documents.

-These features transform your ASP.NET PDF viewer into a complete solution for document management, supporting everything from simple display to complex editing operations including text selection and print functionality.
-You can even work with other formats like Excel, Word, DOCX files, and PowerPoint through IronPDF's conversion capabilities.
+These features transform your ASP.NET Core PDF viewer into a complete document management solution, supporting everything from simple display to complex operations including text selection and print functionality.
+You can even work with other formats like Excel, Word, and DOCX files through IronPDF's conversion capabilities.

 For document organization, implement page reordering, thumbnail generation, and PDF flattening to convert forms to static content.
-The library also supports redaction for removing sensitive information.
+The library also supports redaction for removing sensitive information before display.

 Get stated with IronPDF now.